capef0nt/gscm-mining-impact-analysis/README.md

 This project is inspired by:

 Ngcobo, N., Pretorius, J.-H., & van der Merwe, A. (2022).
-The Impact of Green Supply Chain Management Practices on Operational Efficiency within the Mining Sector.
+The Impact of Green Supply Chain Management Practices on Operational Efficiency within the Mining Sector in South Africa.

 Their study explored how GSCM practices influence operational efficiency in two mines (Lonmin and Impala), using survey-based PLS-SEM.